-The FAA has not established a positive significance threshold for historic, architectural, archaeological, and cultural resources.
-Consistent with Section 106 regulations, the FAA's Section 106 handbook indicates that FAA would determine that the effect of an undertaking is adverse if it alters any of the characteristics that qualify the historic property for inclusion in the National Register in a manner that diminishes the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.18 A finding of adverse effect on a historic property is appropriate when the undertaking would:
+The FAA has not established a significance threshold that is generally applicable for historic, architectural, archaeological, and cultural resources.
+Consistent with Section 106 regulations, the FAA's Section 106 handbook indicates that FAA would determine that the effect of an undertaking is adverse if it alters any of the characteristics that qualify the historic property for inclusion in the National Register in a manner that diminishes the integrity of the property's location, design, setting, materials, workmanship, feeling, or association.
+A finding of adverse effect on a historic property is appropriate when the undertaking would:

-- physically destroy or damage the property; - alter the property in a way that is inconsistent with the Secretary of the Interior's Standards for Treatment of Historic Properties (see 36 CFR part 68); - remove the property from its historic location; - change the character of the property's use, or of physical features within the property's setting that contribute to its historic significance; - introduce an atmospheric, audible, or visual feature to the area that would diminish the integrity of the property's significant historic features (including its setting, provided the setting has been identified as a contributing factor to the property's historical significance); or
+- physically destroy or damage the property; - alter the property in a way that is inconsistent with the Secretary of the Interior's Standards for Treatment of Historic Properties (see 36 CFR part 68); - remove the property from its historic location; - change the character of the property's use, or of physical features within the property's setting that contribute to its historic significance;